 And yet, liberals appear to be suffering from serious cognitive dissonance when it comes to this debate.
 In one soundbite, they will criticize the police for the latest alleged brutality caught on camera and in the next they will scream at the top of their lungs that these same people are the only people that should have guns.
 In one morning show appearance, they will criticize the military for allegedly blowing up a Doctors Without Borders hospital and in the next they will defend their proposal to leave this group as one of the only two groups with guns.

 My point is not to criticize the police or the military.
 Rather, I find myself wondering why liberals think these two groups should be the only ones allowed to have guns if they also think they make a habit of misusing them.

 - Is decreasing the amount of guns, and, logically, the amount of gun deaths, desirable if it results in increased violent crime overall?

+This may seem like the central point of the debate, but hear me out.
 According to 2006 data compiled from OECD countries (the most recent comprehensive comparison year available), the United States has a problem when it comes to relative homicide.
 And yet, that seems to be where our relative problems cease.
 Violent crime in other, more civilized (read: have banned guns) countries is quite a bit worse.
 In some cases, the differences are quite striking.
 Rape, robbery, assault resulting in serious bodily injury, and burglary are all similar stories: countries that have effectively banned guns now appear to have a much higher rate of violent crime than the US.